killergerbah/asbplayer-docs/docs/reference/settings.md

 ### WebSocket Server URL

 The URL of the WebSocket server to connect to when enabling the WebSocket client.
-Usually this would be a locally-running instance of the Go-based WebSocket server.
+Usually this would be a locally-running instance of the [pre-packaged WebSocket server](../guides/web-socket-server).

 ### Import/export settings